farukyld/movie-db-ui/README.md

 python initiateServer.py
 ```
 then connect the UI via your browser by 127.0.0.1
-you can check out the initial records inside this (file)[code\movie_db_ui\movieDB\databaseManagement\sqlFiles\insertQueries\insertInitials.sql]
+you can check out the initial records inside this [file](code\movie_db_ui\movieDB\databaseManagement\sqlFiles\insertQueries\insertInitials.sql)
-you can log in as a database manager and create directors, audience etc. detailed information is in the (project description)[]
+you can log in as a database manager and create directors, audience etc. detailed information is in the [project description]()